CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/Lab-03: Create a presentation using Microsoft 365 Copilot in PowerPoint.md

-# Lab-03: Create a presentation using Microsoft 365 Copilot in PowerPoint
+# Lab 03: Create a presentation using Microsoft 365 Copilot in PowerPoint

-### Estimated Duration: 35 Minutes
+### Estimated Duration: 40 Minutes

 ## Overview